wabbit-corp/kappa/Spec.md

 * the body of `while ... do ...`
 * the body of `for ... do ...`
 * `else do` blocks attached to loops

-* `try` / `except` / `finally` blocks (each block is its own do-scope)
+`try`/`except`/`finally` clause bodies are expressions.
+To use do-scope statements (`defer`, `<-`, loops), write an explicit `do` block.

+Required capability:

+To guarantee execution of deferred actions when a monadic error propagates out of a scope, the enclosing monad `m` must support a finalization operation:

+`onExit : m a -> m Unit -> m a`

+`onExit act fin` runs `fin` after `act` whether `act` succeeds or propagates a monadic error.

+Error interaction (for monads with an implicit `MonadError m e` instance):

+* If `act` succeeds with result `a` and `fin` succeeds, the result is `a`.
+* If `act` succeeds with result `a` and `fin` propagates error `e2`, the result is the error `e2`.
+* If `act` propagates error `e1` and `fin` succeeds, the result is the error `e1`.
+* If `act` propagates error `e1` and `fin` propagates error `e2`, the result is the error `combineFinally e1 e2`, where `combineFinally` is from the implicit `MonadError m e` instance (§9.1).

+Intuition: `combineFinally` is where “suppressed exceptions” live.
+A typical instance keeps `e1` as primary and records `e2` as suppressed.

 Semantics:

-* Each dynamic execution of a `do`-scope maintains its own LIFO stack of deferred actions.
-  (In particular, each loop iteration body execution is a fresh dynamic `do`-scope.)
-* `defer e` pushes `e` onto the current `do`-scope’s deferred-action stack.
-* When control exits that `do`-scope for any reason (normal completion, `return`, a `break`/`continue` that exits the scope, or a monadic error that propagates out of the scope), the deferred actions are executed in LIFO order.
+* When control exits a `do`-scope for any reason (normal completion, `return`, a `break`/`continue` that exits the scope, or a monadic error that propagates out of the scope), the deferred actions are executed in LIFO order.

 * Deferred actions are executed sequentially in the enclosing monad.

+* All deferred actions in the scope are attempted, even if some deferred actions propagate monadic errors.

-* If a deferred action raises/propagates a monadic error, that error becomes the result of exiting the scope and any remaining deferred actions in that scope are not executed.
+* If no monadic error is in flight when unwinding begins (i.e. the scope is exiting “normally” with some completion), and one or more deferred actions propagate errors, the scope exits by propagating an error.
+  The primary error is the first deferred-action error encountered in LIFO execution order; subsequent deferred-action errors are combined into it using `combineFinally` (§9.1) in the order they occur.

+* If a monadic error `e0` is in flight when unwinding begins, deferred-action errors are combined into `e0` using `combineFinally` in LIFO execution order, and the final combined error is propagated.

+* If any deferred-action error is propagated after combining, the original normal completion / break / continue / return completion is abandoned.

 * `defer@label e` schedules `e` in the deferred-action stack of the labeled enclosing `do`-scope.

 Restrictions:
 * The deferred action `e` MUST NOT contain `return`, `break`, or `continue` anywhere within its syntax tree.
-  If any of these tokens occur within `e` (even if nested inside lambdas or local blocks), it is a compile-time error.
+  If any of syntactic statement forms occur within `e` (even if nested inside lambdas or local blocks), it is a compile-time error.

 Implementation may desugar this to a bracket/finalizer mechanism; spec only fixes the ordering and guarantee of execution on exit.